 Gallerie dell Accademia, Venice

 Located on the south bank of the Grand Canal in Venice, the Accademia was founded in 1750.
 Venetian painting masterpieces are well represented here.
 Artists such as Titian, Marconi, Bellini, Veronese, and Canaletto have their famous works on display.
-These trailblazers were the artists who influenced the history of European painting.
-Napoleon installed his Venetian art trophies here to create a non-stop visual drama on the walls of the museum.
-The monumental galleries are indeed prestigious and an integral part of the Accademia.
-The museum was actually made possible by Napoleon, who confiscated artwork from churches and convents for the “greater good of the state” and then made a mandate that students should get their training there at the Accademia and also showcase the confiscated art.
+These amazing superstars were the artists who influenced the history of European painting.
+Napoleon installed his Venetian art trophies and it creates stunning dramatic scenes on the walls of the museum.

 There you have it.
 Some of the most fascinating and glorious museums to add to your Italy bucket list.
 I am ashamed to say that despite visiting Venice twice, I have yet to visit the Accademia.
 I hope to rectify this sooner than later.